nicolasard/personalStuff/Shellscripting.md

 ## Shellscripting
 A collection of the most used shellscripting tricks.

+wc -l file.txt counts the number of lines

 #### Delete old files of a folder
 Useful when you want to free old data/logs.